JoshGumperz/refactor-site-assignment-/README.md

 ## Acknowledgments

-* I'd like to acknowledge my cat, classmates for helping and inspiring me through the process of completing this assignment.
+* I'd like to acknowledge my classmates for helping and inspiring me through the process of completing this assignment.